zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Removes a source address filter.

-   :ip: The IP address for which a source filter was previously installed.
+   :param ip: The IP address for which a source filter was previously installed.

    :returns: True on success.